aefarrell/aefarrell.github.io/_posts/2024-10-28-relief_valve_sizing.md

 In this case the choice of equation of state did not matter strongly, just for fun I have included a few other common cubic equations of state, they all perform reasonably.
 However this example is for a single compound that is not strongly associating, it is the type of example where cubic equations of state should work well.
 The choice of equation of state will be far more important with mixtures and strongly associating substances.

-### Opportunities for Optimization

-I favoured readability, simplicity, and interoperability with `Unitful`, over performance in several places.
-For more production ready code there are a few pieces of low-hanging fruit:
-1. `Clapeyron.jl` calculates most things, internally, in terms of $v$ and $T$, the convenience functions in terms of $P$, $T$ actually calculate $v$ internally as an intermediary value.
-This means the code above is, behind the scenes, redundantly calculating $v$ a lot.
-The functions could be re-written to use the volume forms of the equations, for example `entropy(model, P, T)` replaced with `Clapeyron.VT_entropy(model, V, T)`.
-2. The direct integration method is integrating the same part of the volume curve multiple times.
-Every time the objective function is called it calculates the whole integral as if none of that had ever been done before.
-There are a lot of opportunities for caching parts of the integral to eliminate many function calls.
-3. The optimization method, Brent, is not making use of gradients, I picked it more-or-less because it works and performance is fast enough that I don't notice.
-Gradient methods are more performant, and there are no doubt many other ways of goosing the performance here.
-Instead of a bounded method, for example, something like Newton's method could be used using `ForwardDiff` to find the gradient analytically and searching for where it is zero.

 ## Final Thoughts

 I have long been an advocate for engineering to move out of using spreadsheets for everything and to use scripting languages and notebooks like [Jupyter](https://jupyter.org/) and [Pluto](https://plutojl.org/) far more.
 There are large classes of problems that are easy to solve with code and hard to solve with a spreadsheet.
 I think almost any calculation using equations of state fit into that category.
 We end up beholden to commercial software suppliers for calculations that, in my view, engineers should be doing themselves.

 Presumably you could do the calculations I laid out above in Excel, at enormous effort, and making liberal use of the solver.
-Julia, however, has a robust ecosystem for doing all the complicated math, all that really needed to be done was connecting it up.
+Julia, however, has a robust ecosystem for doing all the complicated math, it only needed to be connected up.
 What remains, for the engineer, is assessing the physical system and picking the appropriate methods and thermodynamic models.

 For a complete listing of code used to generate data and figures, please see the [corresponding pluto notebook](https://github.com/aefarrell/aefarrell.github.io/blob/main/_notebooks/2024-10-28-relief_valve_sizing.jl)
 {: .notice--info}